Thick Forests: Parameterisation

-Thick forests are recognisable in P, but this does not seem true for many other classes, in the light of Lemma~\ref{lem:thickNP}.
-So here we consider the most natural parameter for thick graphs, the size of the thin graph.
+The most natural parameter for thick graphs is the size of the thin graph.
 Even so, we must restrict attention to triangle-free graphs, the class~$\sT$.
-Otherwise, we know that the recognition problem is NP-complete.
-Let us denote by the class of triangle-free graphs with at most $\nu$ vertices by $\sT_\nu=\sT\cap\sG_\nu$.
-Then, given a graph $G$, our problem will be to decide whether $G\in\thksf{\sT_\nu}$ with $\nu$ as a parameter.
+Otherwise, the recognition problem is NP-complete~\cite{MacYu}.
+Let us denote the class of triangle-free graphs with at most $\nu$ vertices by $\sT_\nu=\sT\cap\sG_\nu$.
+Then, given a graph $G$, we consider deciding whether $G\in\thksf{\sT_\nu}$ with $\nu$ as a parameter.

 The case where $\sC=\{H\}$ for a fixed graph $H$ was resolved by MacGillivray and Yu~\cite{MacYu}.
-They proved the following, which we recast in our own notation. \begin{thm}[MacGillivray and Yu] Let $\nu=|V(H)|$.
+They proved the following, which we recast in our own notation. \begin{thm}[MacGillivray-Yu] Let $\nu=|\VS(H)|$.
 If $H\in\sT$, the decision problem $G\in\thksf H$ with parameter $\nu$ is in XP.
-Otherwise it is NP-complete. \end{thm} This strengthens the NP-completeness of recognising $\thin G\notin\sT$, but shows that there is a recognition algorithm if the parameter is $H\in\sT$.
-However, the recognition algorithm given in~\cite{MacYu} is exponential in $\nu$, so is only an XP algorithm.
+Otherwise it is NP-complete. \end{thm} This shows NP-completeness of recognising $H\in\thin G$ for $G\notin\thksf\sT$, but shows that there is a recognition algorithm if the parameter is $H\in\sT$.
+The algorithm given in~\cite{MacYu} has complexity $n^{\Omega(\nu)}$, so is only an XP algorithm.
 An obvious question is whether this can be improved to an FPT algorithm.
 We note that this has been done for thick bipartite graphs in~\cite{KKSL}, where an FPT algorithm is given for the stronger parameterisation that $\nu$ is the size of the smaller part of the bipartition.
-This gives a generalisation of the recognition of unipolar graphs different from recognition of \thksf\sF.
+This gives a different generalisation of unipolar graphs from \thksf\sF.

-Theorem~\ref{thm:MacYu} answers a slightly different question from deciding whether $G\in\thksf{\sT_\nu}$, so we first show equivalence for fixed-parameter tractability. \begin{lem} Recognition of $G\in\thksf H$ with parameter $\nu$ is in FPT if and only if recognising $G\in\thksf{\sT_\nu}$ with parameter $\nu$ is in FPT. \end{lem} \begin{proof} Suppose we have a FPT algorithm with parameter $\nu$ to decide whether $G\in\thksf H$.
-We can test whether $G\in\thksf H$ for each of the graphs $H\in{\sT_\nu}$ on at most $\nu$ vertices using the FPT algorithm.
-We can simply generate all $2^{\nu(\nu-1)/2}$ such graphs and reject those with triangles.
-This gives an FPT algorithm with parameter~$\nu$ to decide if $G\in\thksf H$.
+Theorem~\ref{thm:MacYu} answers a slightly different question from deciding whether $G\in\thksf{\sT_\nu}$, so we first show equivalence for fixed-parameter tractability. \begin{lem} Recognition of $G\in\thksf H$ with parameter $H$ is in FPT if and only if recognising $G\in\thksf{\sT_\nu}$ with parameter $\nu$ is in FPT. \end{lem} \begin{proof} Suppose we have a FPT algorithm with parameter $H\in\sT$ to decide whether $G\in\thksf H$, where $\nu=|\VS(H)|$.
+Thus we can test whether $G\in\thksf{H'}$ for each of the graphs $H'\in\sT_\nu$ using the given FPT algorithm.
+We simply generate all $2^{\nu(\nu-1)/2}$ graphs on $\nu$ vertices and reject those with triangles.
+This gives an FPT algorithm with parameter~$\nu$ to decide if $G\in\thksf{\sT_\nu}$.